via Homebrew

-Static analysis tool that identifies syntax errors, semantic issues, and pitfalls in bash/sh shell scripts
+Static analysis tool that identifies syntax errors, semantic problems, and pitfalls in bash/sh shell scripts

-ShellCheck is a static analysis tool that examines bash and sh shell scripts to identify potential issues across multiple categories of problems.
-It detects syntax errors that cause cryptic shell error messages, semantic problems that lead to unexpected behavior, and subtle pitfalls that could cause scripts to fail under specific circumstances.
+ShellCheck is a static analysis tool that examines bash and sh shell scripts to identify common issues that cause scripts to fail or behave unexpectedly.
+It detects beginner syntax errors that produce cryptic shell error messages, intermediate-level semantic problems that cause strange behavior, and subtle pitfalls that may break otherwise working scripts under certain conditions.

 # via Homebrew